Medicare Part A

 Hospice

-Nonetheless, Medicare Part A does not provide coverage for Dental, Vision, and Hearing Aid Services, as well as Prescription Drugs.
+Part B does not cover Dental, Vision, and Hearing Aid Services, and Prescription Drugs.

 Dental Services